 - To disable a VPN, use the following commands:

 set interfaces openvpn vtun0 disable

-- To re-enable VPN back, use the following commands:
+- To re-enable a VPN after disabling it, use the following commands:

 delete interfaces openvpn vtun0 disable

-- To change a VPN server, simply upload a new file to your router (step 9) and use the following commands:
+- To change your VPN server, simply upload a new file to your router (as descriptive in step 9) and use the following commands:

 set interfaces openvpn vtun0 config-file /config/openvpn/new_file.ovpn